The Blair Witch Project: Critical response

-The Blair Witch Project drew positive reviews from critics.
+The Blair Witch Project drew acclaim from critics.
 The review aggregation website Rotten Tomatoes gives the film a score of 86% based on 165 reviews from critics, with an average rating of 7.70/10.
-The website's consensus reads: "Full of creepy campfire scares, mock-doc The Blair Witch Project keeps audiences in the dark about its titular villain, proving once more that imagination can be as scary as anything onscreen".
-On Metacritic, the film received "universal acclaim" and was awarded its "Must-See" badge, with a weighted average of 81 out of 100 based on 33 reviews.
-Audience reception to the film, though, remains divided; CinemaScore gave it an average grade of "C+" on a scale ranging from A+ to F based on audiences polled during the film's opening weekend.
+The website's consensus reads: "Full of creepy campfire scares, mock-doc The Blair Witch Project keeps audiences in the dark about its titular villain, proving once more that imagination can be as scary as anything onscreen."
+On Metacritic the film received a weighted average of 80 out of 100 based on 33 critics, indicating "generally favorable reviews".
+Audience reception to the film, though, remains divided; those polled by CinemaScore gave it an average grade of "C+" on a scale of A+ to F.

 The Blair Witch Project's found-footage technique received near-universal praise.
 Although this was not the first film to use it, the independent film was declared a milestone in film history due to its critical and box office success.
 Roger Ebert of the Chicago Sun-Times gave the film four stars, and called it "an extraordinarily effective horror film".
 Peter Travers of Rolling Stone called it "a groundbreaker in fright that reinvents scary for the new millennium".
 Todd McCarthy of Variety said: "An intensely imaginative piece of conceptual filmmaking that also delivers the goods as a dread-drenched horror movie, The Blair Witch Project puts a clever modern twist on the universal fear of the dark and things that go bump in the night".
 Lisa Schwarzbaum of Entertainment Weekly gave a grade of "B": "As a horror picture, the film may not be much more than a cheeky game, a novelty with the cool, blurry look of an avant-garde artifact.
 But as a manifestation of multimedia synergy, it's pretty spooky".

 Some critics were less enthusiastic.
 Andrew Sarris of The New York Observer deemed it "overrated", as well as a rendition of "the ultimate triumph of the Sundance scam: Make a heartless home movie, get enough critics to blurb in near unison 'scary' and watch the suckers flock to be fleeced".
 A critic from The Christian Science Monitor said that while the film's concept and scares were innovative, he felt it could have just been shot "as a 30-minute short ... since its shaky camera work and fuzzy images get monotonous after a while, and there's not much room for character development within the very limited plot".
 R. L. Schaffer of IGN scored it two out of ten, and described it as "boring – really boring", and "a Z-grade, low-rent horror outing with no real scares into a genuine big-budget spectacle".